 ★ ”Crowder delivers a disturbing portrait of innocent families trapped in corrupt systems, as well as a testament to the strength of enduring cultural traditions and the possibility of finding family in the unlikeliest places.”—Publishers Weekly, starred review

-★ ”Readers will feel utterly invested in Francisco’s various challenges…A riveting, Dickensian tale set in 1990s Bolivia.”—Kirkus, starred review
+★ ”Readers will feel utterly invested in Francisco’s various challenges…A riveting, Dickensian tale.”—Kirkus, starred review

-★ ”Themes of poverty, social injustice based on ethnicity, violence toward women, coming-of-age, romantic love, and a sliver of precarious hope are woven into the plot.
-This poetic, historical novel is an important addition to libraries given its focus on the consequences of U.S. involvement in Bolivian politics.”—School Library Journal, starred review
+★ ”Themes of poverty, social injustice…violence toward women, coming-of-age, romantic love, and a sliver of precarious hope are woven into the plot…[An] important addition to libraries.”—School Library Journal, starred review

 “[A] trenchant novel…This hard-hitting, ultimately hopeful story will open readers’ eyes to a lesser-known historical moment and the far-reaching implications of U.S. policy.”—Booklist